-Six microliters of FuGENE $^{\circ}$ HD Transfection Reagent is combined with 2 μg of reporter-gene vector DNA, and used to transfect COS-7, HEK293, and HeLa cells (in a monolayer [50-80% confluent]) in the presence of 10% fetal bovine serum (FBS).
-Following transfection, the percentage of transfected cells is analyzed.
-Typically, 50-70% of COS-7 cells express reporter-gene protein.
+Six microliters of FuGENE\ 4K Transfection Reagent is combined with 2 μg of reporter-gene vector DNA, and used to transfect A-549 HEK293, and CHO-K1 cells (in a monolayer [50-90% confluent]) in the presence of 10% fetal bovine serum (FBS).
+Following transfection, the percentage of transfected cells is analyzed to ensure 70% to reference sample.